skylargutman/Turtlebot4_FAU/README.md

 sudo chmod 600 /media/turtlebot4/writable/home/ubuntu/.ssh/authorized_keys
 ```

-4. Eject the SD card and insert it into the powered-off Raspberry Pi.
+6. Eject the SD card and insert it into the powered-off Raspberry Pi.

 ### 2.3 First Boot of the RPi

 The RPi is powered by the USB-C cable from the Create 3 base.
 You will connect to the RPi over ethernet from your companion PC using the static IP you configured on the SD card.
-The RPi will also connect to the fleet Wi-Fi automatically.
+The RPi will also connect to the fleet Wi-Fi automatically (configured by the Imager).

 1. Insert the flashed SD card into the Raspberry Pi.
 2. Connect an ethernet cable between the RPi's ethernet port and your companion PC's ethernet port.